Galapagos' extinct tortoise species could come back to life

 "The study showed that among the population of tortoises living in the Wolf volcano there were 17 individuals that have genetic traces of the tortoises that lived in the Pinta island, where Lonesome George hails from," park director Edwin Naula told Reuters.

-George was believed to be around 100 years old and the last specimen of a species of giant tortoise from La Pinta, one of the smallest islands in the Galapagos archipelago.
+George was believed to be around 100 years old and the last specimen of a species of giant tortoise from La Pinta, one of the smallest islands in the Galapagos archipelago - which belongs to Ecuador and lies 1,000 kilometers west of the country's Pacific coast.

 Researchers believe some Pinta tortoises may have been thrown overboard by sailors and they found their way to Isabela, where they mated with local tortoises.